mmig/cordova-plugin-file-transfer/README.md

 - __response__: The HTTP response returned by the server.
 (DOMString)

 - __headers__: The HTTP response headers by the server.
 (Object)
-  - Currently supported on iOS only.
+  - Currently supported only on iOS and Android.

 ### iOS Quirks